Government of Ireland: Authority and powers

 Government ministers are collectively responsible for the actions of the government.
 Each minister is responsible for the actions of his or her department.
 Departments of State do not have legal personalities.
 Actions of departments are carried out under the title of ministers even, as is commonly the case when the minister has little knowledge of the details of these actions.
 This contradicts the rule in common law that a person given a statutory power cannot delegate that power.
 This leads to a phrase in correspondence by government departments, "the Minister has directed me to write", on letters or documents that the minister in question may never have seen.

-If the Government, or any member of the government, should fail to fulfil its constitutional duties, it may be ordered to do so by a court of law, by a writ of mandamus.
+If the government, or any member of the government, should fail to fulfil its constitutional duties, it may be ordered to do so by a court of law, by a writ of mandamus.
 Ministers who fail to comply may, ultimately, be found to be in contempt of court, and even imprisoned.

 History

 Prior to independence, the executive of the unilaterally declared Irish Republic was the Ministry of Dáil Éireann.
 This was in operation from 1919 to 1922.
 After the approval of the Anglo-Irish Treaty in January 1922, a Provisional Government of Ireland was established as the executive.
 The personnel of the Provisional Government overlapped with the Ministry of Dáil Éireann, but they were not identical.
 On the independence of the Irish Free State on 6 December 1922, both executives were succeeded by the Executive Council of the Irish Free State.
 On 29 December 1937, on the coming into force of the Constitution of Ireland, the Eighth Executive Council of the Irish Free State became the First Government of Ireland.

-The detail and structure of the Government of Ireland has its legislative basis in the Ministers and Secretaries Act 1924; it has been amended on a number occasions, and these may be cited together as the Ministers and Secretaries Acts 1924 to 2017 and are construed together as one Act.
+The detail and structure of the Government of Ireland has its legislative basis in the Ministers and Secretaries Act 1924; it has been amended on a number of occasions, and these may be cited together as the Ministers and Secretaries Acts 1924 to 2020 and are construed together as one Act.

-All Governments from 1989 to 2020 were coalitions of two or more parties.
+All governments from 1989 to 2016 were coalitions of two or more parties.
 The first coalition government was formed in 1948.
-The Taoiseach has almost always been the leader of the largest party in the coalition, with John A. Costello, Taoiseach from 1948 to 1951 and from 1954 to 1957, the only exception to this rule.
+The Taoiseach has almost always been the leader of the largest party in the coalition, with the exceptions of John A. Costello, Taoiseach from 1948 to 1951 and from 1954 to 1957 (a member of Fine Gael but not the party leader) and Leo Varadkar, from 2022 to 2024, and Simon Harris, from 2024 to 2025 (leaders of Fine Gael, in a three-party coalition where Fianna Fáil was the largest party).